 Incurable impotence at the time of a marriage may be grounds for annulment.
 However, if a person is aware of his or her spouse’s condition before entering into the marriage, he or she cannot seek an annulment on this basis.

-Ultimately, annulling a marriage may involve some evidentiary challenges.
+Ultimately, annulling a marriage with a divorce attorney may involve some evidentiary challenges.
 It is important to thoroughly review all of the applicable legal requirements prior to pursuing this remedy in court.